SethVandebrooke/SUM/README.md

 # SUM - Serverless User Management - Version: 1.7.13
 Serverless, Painless, Seamless

-SUM makes user data management a seamless/painless process without requiring a server of any kind.
-It analyzes your html pages (as they load) in order to simulate/generate the needed database, backend, and frontend functionality.
+SUM makes mocking user data management a seamless, painless process.
+It simulates backend functionality by analyzing your html pages as they load and then generating the required database.
+It uses the browser's local storage, so no server required.
-SUM then provides application specific html tags and attributes that make adding full functionality as easy HTML itself.
+In addition, SUM provides application specific html tags and attributes that make adding full functionality as easy HTML itself.

 ## Contents
 - [Getting Started](#getting-started)